gosub-com/Zurfur/README.md

 ![Logo](Zurfur.jpg)

+I love C#.
+It's my favorite language to program in.
+But I'd like to have some features from other languages built in from the ground up.
+I'm thinking about ownership, immutability, nullability, and functional programming.

 Zurfur is a programming language I'm designing for fun and enlightenment.
 The language is named after our cat, Zurfur, who was named by my son.
 It's spelled **_ZurFUR_** because our cat has fur.
 The syntax is still being developed and nothing is set in stone.
 If you want to try it, click here https://gosub.com/zurfur

-I love C#.
-It's my favorite language to program in.
-But I'd like to have some features from other languages built in from the ground up.
-I'm thinking about ownership, immutability, nullability, and functional programming.
+Ducumentation:

-I have been working on the [Ownership and Memory Model](Doc/Ownership%20Model.md) which explains how ownership, mutability, and the type system work together in Zurfur.
+* [Ownership Model](Doc/Ownership%20Model.md) which explains how ownership, mutability,and the type system work together in Zurfur.
+* [Memory Model](Doc/Memory%20Model.md) which explains how the first version of Zurfur manages memory.

-I'm also working on [Zurfur Gui](https://github.com/gosub-com/ZurfurGui).
-You can see it here https://gosub.com/zurfurgui.
+I'm also working on [Zurfur Gui](https://github.com/gosub-com/ZurfurGui), which you can see here https://gosub.com/zurfurgui.

 Older documentation on
 [Confluence](https://zurfur.atlassian.net/wiki/external/ZjJlYjUwZmIzMzg0NGJkY2ExMmJlY2MwNDVlNTU4ODU)